ShouWenWang-Lab/snakemake_DARLIN/README.md

 ```

-Additionally, you will need to install [pear](https://www.h-its.org/downloads/pear-academic/) and `matlab` so that they will be available as commands in terminal.
+Additionally, you will need to install [pear](https://www.h-its.org/downloads/pear-academic/ which provides a pre-compiled version to run on Linux) and `matlab` so that they will be available as commands in terminal.
+Also make sure that both `fastqc` and `multiqc` are globally accessible.
 We only consider running this pipeline on a remote server using a SLURM system.
 The matlab will be loaded with the command in this pipeline
 ```bash
 module load matlab
 ```